 The contents of an SD card can be protected by encrypting it with Sailfish OS generation 3.
 The encryption standard used by Sailfish OS is Linux Unified Key Setup (LUKS) .

-An unencrypted card is automatically mounted (opened for use) on the system when the device is turned on.
+An unencrypted card is automatically mounted (opened for use) on the system when the device is restarted.
 After this, apps like Gallery can show the pictures and videos residing on the card.
 Camera app can be set to save pictures and video clips directly to the card.

 An encrypted card must be unlocked by the user in "Settings > Storage" before it becomes available for the apps.
 While being unlocked, it is also mounted at the same time.